abhinav11-oss/justicaa/README.md

 ## ⚖️ Disclaimer

-LegalEase is for **informational purposes only**.
+justicaa is for **informational purposes only**.
 It does not constitute legal advice.
 For serious legal issues, always consult a licensed advocate.

 ---